Changissnz/selfinterest/README.md

 practical application.
-A norm may be denounced, but the fact that it is a more frequent part of many human beings' self-interests gives it a reinforced defense against opponents, those that may rely on the causes from their reasoning for why their desired effects of destroying the norm is justified.
+A norm may be denounced, but the fact that it is a more frequent part of many human beings' self-interests gives it a reinforced defense against opponents, those that may rely on the causes from their reasoning for why their desired effects of defying the norm is justified.
 In this way, human reasoning for preferred ends makes all reasons questionable, which then explains why all relevant democratic nations, since time immemorial, depend on institutions to thrive in the co-existences of subjective interpretation of democracy in partial practice, and ironically, why institutions of any nation, democratic or not, cannot blindly guarantee liberation.
 There are fixtures. these norms, and human activity cannot be "business as usual" when liberation leaves behind it null voids that make their societies cave in from the change.
+Fear of these kinds of null voids are indeed a part of human design of human societies, as shown by such events as the character Brutus who said he "loved Caesar, but. . . loved Rome more" in Shakespeare's Julius Caesar, sometime around his decision to help kill Caesar, and the American Civil War of 1861.
+Both events were essentially caused by and for institutions.